Vision-Based Mobile App GUI Testing: A Survey: Conclusion

 \section{Conclusion}

 In this paper, we conduct a survey on the vision-based mobile app GUI testing techniques in the past years.
 Considering the dominant place of GUI testing in the whole lifecycle in mobile app development and maintenance, it is quite important to investigate the gradual development of GUI testing from code-based or layout-based to the current vision-based approaches.
+During the survey, we identify eight key topics for classifying GUI testing papers, covering the entire lifecycle of GUI testing, including generation, execution, maintenance, and analysis phases.
 Our survey covers different topics of mobile app GUI testing and we carefully discuss how CV technologies benefit the vision-based GUI testing techniques, which further enhance the mobile app GUI testing.
-Despite the breakthroughs having been made by vision-based mobile app GUI testing, we further discuss the remaining challenges to be addressed in the future, and we propose several points that should be studied on and can hopefully push forward the effectiveness and efficiency of vision-based mobile app GUI testing.
+Vision-based GUI testing techniques offer several advantages.
+First, such techniques can directly detect GUI elements from app screenshots to avoid issues related to missing elements in layout files, making the testing tools get rid of source code or layout file requirement.
+Second, such techniques adapt to different operating environments and devices, enhancing the generalizability of testing.
+Third, by detecting and locating GUI elements in app screenshots to execute user actions, the effectiveness of testing is improved.
+Despite the breakthroughs having been made by vision-based mobile app GUI testing, we further discuss the remaining challenges to be addressed in the future.
+Some limitations need to be solved or mitigated to help the vision-based techniques have better effectiveness and efficiency.
+We propose several points that should be studied on and can hopefully push forward the effectiveness and efficiency of vision-based mobile app GUI testing.

+\begin{acks} The authors would like to thank the anonymous reviewers for their insightful comments.
+This work is supported partially by the National Natural Science Foundation of China (62141215, 62272220, 61802171), the Science, Technology and Innovation Commission of Shenzhen Municipality (CJGJZD20200617103001003), and the Fundamental Research Funds for the Central Universities (14380029). \end{acks}